 One of the most serious problems associated with these types of incidents is the risk of response personnel or equipment being struck by passing vehicles.
 Services that typically respond to highway incidents include:

 • Law enforcement

-The highest risk in these types of situations is to workers or emergency responders being hit with oncoming vehicles.
+The highest risk in these types of situations is to workers or emergency responders being hit by oncoming vehicles.
 Reduce your speed to 60 km/hr.
 Speeding fines are doubled in these areas.
-Still be watchful and cautious even if you are not required to slow down in your lane.
+Be watchful and cautious even if you are not required to slow down in your lane.